alkr227/Kentucky-waterfall-water/README.md

 18. Edit index.html file to include map information and linked it into the READ.me file.

 ### Map summary

 Here is the low resolution map that features the zoomed out and zoomed in versions![Waterfalls Map](Waterfalls-KY-lowresolution.png)

-What are the key findings to take from your map and the overall mapmaking process?
+What are the key findings to take from your map and the overall mapmaking process? add overview here

 What I found is that Kentucky has a very intricate system of streams, rivers, and other bodies of water.
 The placement of waterfalls and springs is mostly along streams, with some being on rivers.

 ## Final Project Link

 Here you are linking from the README.md to the index.html.

+try out link here

 Please view the [final map online](<a href="Waterfalls-KY-highresolution.png" target="_blank">Download a full-screen version</a>)